 As a member of his condominium association’s board for six years, Jeff is able to empathize with today’s challenges that face all community association board members by being both a board member and a unit owner.
 Using that experience, Jeff is constantly attending community association meetings with the goal to develop further relationships with our clients and their professional property managers, and to educate board members and owners on Ohio community association laws on topics such as reserves, collections, enforcement, insurance, pending legislation, and developer transition issues, as well as to moderate elections, explain governing document amendments, and elaborate on owner and association responsibilities.

-For 2021, Jeff was named as an Ohio SuperLawyers Rising Star, an honor conferred upon less than 2.5% of the attorneys in Ohio.
+In 2021 and 2022, Jeff was named as an Ohio SuperLawyers Rising Star, an honor conferred upon less than 2.5% of the attorneys in Ohio.

 - Loyola University Chicago, B.A., Honors History and Political Science, cum laude, 2007

 - Cleveland-Marshall College of Law, J.D., cum laude, 2010

 - Admitted to Southern District of Ohio, Federal Court 2011

 - Cincinnati Bar Association

 - Can Your Condo/HOA Eliminate the Quorum Requirements in Your Documents?